|Nutrition Facts (per serving)|

 Kazunoko is considered a traditional Japanese New Year’s dish or "osechi ryori".
 As such, this dish, like other dishes served on oshogatsu, has valuable meaning attached to it.
-For example, eating kuromame, or simmered black soy beans is fortuitous on oshogatsu, because the beans represent well-being and wishes for good health in the New Year.
+For example, eating kuromame, or simmered black soy beans, is fortuitous on oshogatsu, because the beans represent well-being and wishes for good health in the New Year.
 Similarly, kazunoko, or roe, represents fertility, eggs, and children.
 Eating kazunoko on Japanese New Year symbolizes the wish for many children or grandchildren in the year ahead.

-This dish of herring roe is lightly seasoned with kelp (konbu) dashi, bonito (katsuo) dashi, and soy sauce (shoyu).
+This dish of herring roe is lightly seasoned with kelp (kombu) dashi, bonito (katsuo) dashi, and soy sauce (shoyu).
 There is no cooking involved, with the exception of mixing ingredients together and allowing the herring roe to marinate in the light dashi broth.

 The only caveat of preparing this dish is that the membrane surrounding the caviar must be removed so that the flavors of the dashi can be absorbed.
 It is also removed for aesthetic purposes, given the dish is served on a special occasion, the presentation is important.

-- 1 1/2 cup water
+1 1/2 cups water

-- 1 teaspoon dried bonito dashi powder
+1 teaspoon dried bonito dashi powder

-- 1 1/2 teaspoon soy sauce
+1 1/2 teaspoons soy sauce

 In a small pot, soak dashi konbu in water for about 1 hour.